appscode/blog/content/post/kubernetes-backup-and-restore/index.md

 To receive product announcements, follow us on [Twitter](https://twitter.com/KubeStash).

-To join public discussions with the Stash community, join us in the [AppsCode Slack team](https://kubernetes.slack.com/messages/C8NCX6N23/) channel `#stash`.

 To watch tutorials of various Production-Grade Kubernetes Tools Subscribe our [YouTube](https://www.youtube.com/c/AppsCodeInc/) channel.

 More about [Managing Databases in Kubernetes](https://kubedb.com/) & also [Backup and Restore in Kubernetes](https://stash.run/)